openmc-dev/openmc/docs/source/methods/introduction.rst

 where :math:`\sigma^2` is the variance of the sample mean and :math:`N` is the number of realizations.

-OpenMC uses batch statistics.
-That is, OpenMC counts batches, which are the aggregated tallies of generations of simulated particles, as individual realizations.
-See :ref:`Statistics <tallies_statistics>` for further theoretical background regarding uncertainty or :ref:`Run Strategy <usersguide_particles>` for configuring statistically sound simulations.

 ------------------------
 Overview of Program Flow
 ------------------------